cindytat/cindytat/README.md

 ## About Me
-Hello world!!
-My name is Cindy and I am a student in the DPEA 😺
+Hi!
+My name is Cindy and I am a senior in the DPEA 😺

-HOBBIES:
-- drawing 🎨
-- reading 📚
-- cooking 🥐
+My academic interests line around anything STEM related.
+In particular I have been learning to program and am interested in web design.
+You can check out my engineering portfolio at 2025mechatronicscindytat.weebly.com :) I also enjoy drawing, reading, and cooking in my spare time.